seetadev/FEVM-Med/README.md

 # Implementation

-We have developed the decentralized medical counseling application using Ethereum and Filecoin Blockchain powered by FEVM, IPFS, Embark, Chainlink, node.js framework, nvm, javascript frameworks.
+We have developed the decentralized medical counseling application using Ethereum and Filecoin Blockchain powered by FEVM, IPFS, Embark, Chainlink, node.js framework, nvm, javascript frameworks, Gnosis Blockchain, Request network and Etherspot's Transaction Builder.
 We are using HTML5 technologies and JavaScript framework for developing the frontend of the application.

 # FVM Blockchain Eco-system